 - Contractor Agreement

-Construction Contract Agreement PDF Sample
+Construction Contract Sample

-3. When Do You Need One?
+2. When Do You Need a Construction Contract?

 Or maybe you are a local contractor looking to grow your business and take on bigger construction projects.
 Either way, you’ll want to make sure you have an agreement in writing to act as the blueprint until construction is completed to iron out the wrinkles.

-Cost or cost-plus: In a cost-plus contract, the owner reimburses the contractor for all costs incurred during the construction such as materials and labor.
-The owner also pays an agreed upon profit margin, usually a flat fee or percentage of total costs.
+Cost or cost-plus: In a cost-plus contract, the owner reimburses the contractor for all costs incurred during the construction, such as materials and labor.
+The owner also pays an agreed-upon profit margin, usually a flat fee or percentage of total costs.